Floydlang/floyd/docs/floyd_systems_ref.md

 # TWEAKERS

 Tweakers are inserted onto the wires and clocks and functions and expressions of the code and affect how the runtime and language executes that code, without changing its logic.
-Caching, batching, precalculation, parallelisation, hardware allocation, collection-type selection etc are the tools.
+Caching, batching, pre-calculation, parallelization, hardware allocation, collection-type selection are examples of what's possible.